Arizona First-Time Home Buying Assistance Programs & Grants for 2023

 2. Home in Five Advantage Program

 The Home in Five Advantage program is offered to low- to moderate-income homebuyers in Maricopa County.
-Qualified borrowers can get a 30-year fixed-rate conventional loan, or FHA or VA loan, paired with a forgivable second loan for their down payment and/or closing costs.
+Qualified borrowers can receive assistance with their down payment and closing costs, as well as a loan with a competitive interest rate.

 Availability: Maricopa County, city of Phoenix